dgaydukov/cert-aws/sa/files/sa.md

 Use `MixedInstancesPolicy` of ASG.
 But remove spot from launch template.
 If you try to use both you would get error:
 `Incompatible launch template: You cannot use a launch template that is set to request Spot Instances (InstanceMarketOptions) when you configure an Auto Scaling group with a mixed instances policy.
 Add a different launch template to the group and try again.`
 Take a look at `sa/cloudformation/asg-on-demand-spot.yml` for exact template how to use asg + launch template to have both on-demand & spot instances.
-Spot fleet (AWS::EC2::SpotFleet) - a fleet (group of 1 or more ec2 instances) of spot instances.
+Spot fleet `AWS::EC2::SpotFleet` - a fleet (group of 1 or more ec2 instances) of spot instances.
 You can create requests of 2 types:
 * request - create single request.
 If it failed, or if you remove instances, nothing would happen.
 * maintain - maintain request perpetually.
 If it failed or if you remove instances, request would automatically add new (in case it can fetch spot instances from the pool)
 You can use `AWS::Events::Rule` to catch termination event 2 minutes before aws would terminate your instance.
-Below is event example
+Below is event example:
 ```
 {
     "version": "0",